soonick/soonick.github.io/_drafts/2021-12-08-managing-kubernetes-applications-with-helm.md

 helm lint
 ```

-Let's create a very simple Chart.
-Set this content to `Chart.yaml`:
+We can create a very simple Chart by adding this content to `Chart.yaml`:

 ```yaml
 apiVersion: v2